LeonResearch/City-Networks/README.md

 pip install publib
 ```

-## Load as PyG Datasets

-**ToDo**

-We are currently integrating our dataset into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and expect to release it very soon.

-## Reproduce the Networks
 Use the commands in a bash shell to generate city networks with pre-specified queries in `places.py`,
 ```bash
 python generate_network.py --place paris